exasol/exasol-testcontainers/doc/design.md

 ### Uploading InputStream to `Bucket`
 `dsn~uploading-input-stream-to-bucket~1`

-The `Bucket` offers uploading of the contents of an InputStream into a file in bucket in BucketFS.
+The `Bucket` offers uploading of the contents of an `InputStream` into a file in that bucket on BucketFS.

 Covers: